|November 26, 2014||

 The Federal Reserve Bank of Richmond announces the following officer appointment:

-The FOMC voted today to make a further measured reduction in the pace of its asset purchases and maintain the current target range for the federal funds rate.
+The Federal Open Market Committee decided to conclude its asset purchase program this month and maintain the current target range for the federal funds rate.

 Richmond Fed Announces Officer Appointments

-Minutes of the Federal Open Market Committee, April 29-30, 2014
+Minutes of the Federal Open Market Committee, September 16-17, 2014

 The Federal Reserve Board and the Federal Open Market Committee on Wednesday released the attached minutes of the Committee meeting held on September 16-17, 2014.
 A summary of economic projections made by Federal Reserve Board members and Reserve Bank presidents for the meeting is also included as an addendum to these minutes.